-After our morning walk, we ventured north through the Pennsylvania Dutch country to the Ephrata Cloister, established by Conrad Beissel in 1732.
+After our morning walk, we ventured north through the Pennsylvania Dutch country to the Ephrata Cloister.
+The Cloister was established by Conrad Beissel in 1732.
 Beissel, born in Germany in 1691, fled to Pennsylvania to avoid religious persecution in 1720.
 After spending 12 years in Pennsylvania, while being a leader of a local congregation, he moved to the forest seeking solitude.

 Others followed, and by 1750 Ephrata was home to 80 celibate Brothers and Sisters called the Solitary.
 Additionally, 200 Householders chose Beissel as their leader, but did not make the other sacrifices of the Solitary.
 In order to be closer to God, the Solitary ate only one meal a day, worked long hours, slept little, and meditated often.
-Only a few of the buildings in the cloister remain including Beissel’s house, the Sisters’ House, a barn, a bakery, the carpenter’s house, and a few others.
+Only a few of the buildings in the cloister remain including Beissel’s house, the Sisters’ House, a barn, a bakery, the carpenter’s house, and a couple others.

 From Ephrata I turned back south through the Pennsylvania Dutch country to Intercourse.
 The city is clearly home to the Amish, as evidenced by countless horse and buggies, quilt shops, hitching posts, and farmland.
 I stopped at King’s Homestead, an Amish home decor store, and bought some homemade preserves.
 I finally got a few good pictures of horses and buggies which alluded me in the Ohio Dutch country.